Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-8-2-ASCWG25_Quals.md

 #### <span style="color: red;">[challenge link](https://drive.google.com/file/d/1u0o0jOuVHoF37y6_RmMmb9_RTX43IGmo/view?usp=drive_link)</span>

-I would like to mention that this challenge is insanely difficult and need a skilled player to solve, in this walk through I am not going to solve the challenge, I will just provide the main idea, but you will need to get your hands dirty to fully solve the challenge.
+I would like to mention that this challenge is insanely difficult and needs a skilled player to solve.
+In this walk-through, I am not going to solve the challenge; I will just provide the main idea, but you will need to get your hands dirty to fully solve the challenge.

 ### Scenario